auxfuse/Milestone1/README.md

 * <a href="http://eye-dropper.kepi.cz/">Eye Dropper (Color Picker)</a> ~ Open Source Google Chrome Extension used to obtain hexadecimal/rgba/hsl values of colours.
 Built by Kepi (<a href="https://github.com/kepi">Kepi's Github</a>)
 * Some <a href="https://getbootstrap.com/docs/4.3/getting-started/introduction/#js">Imported Javascript & JQuery</a> ~ For the Modal and Responsive Navbar expand & collapse functionality.
 * Microsoft Excel ~ Used for the Creation of Wireframes.
+* <a href="https://www.pexels.com/">Pexels</a> ~ Online Free stock imagery.
+Used for providing 2 out of the 3 testimonal images and the Hero image on the Home page.

 ### Deployment.
 Website was created in PyCharm IDE.
 PyCharm is an Integrated Development Environment developed by JetBrains.
 I choose PyCharm